DSP ALGORITHMS has a long history providing reliable acoustic echo cancellation solutions. Our

 The sample audio files below demonstrate the audio quality of the processed speech signal during extended double-talk periods.
 The

-female voice in the unprocessed microphone signal (LEFT side) is the echo that must be removed, while the male voice is the voice of
+female voice in the unprocessed microphone signal is the echo that must be removed, while the male voice is the voice of the local

 - Low algorithm processing delay; defined by the user-adjustable block length.